danizheleva/demo-2t-GKE-CB/readme.md

-# Spring Boot GKE deployment
+# Canary Deployment on Google Kubernetes Engine

 This repository holds scripts demonstrating how to use Google Cloud Build as a Continuous Deployment system to deploy a SpringBoot application to GKE.